 Your recurrence score will be based on the genetic expression of 21 genes, 16 of which are cancer-related, and 5 of which are reference genes.
 The genes are grouped by function: proliferation, invasion, hormone receptors (estrogen and progesterone), and growth factors.
-Each person’s test results will be unique, but will fall into one of three categories – low risk, intermediate risk, and high risk.
+Each person’s test results are unique, and will fall into one of three categories – low risk, intermediate risk, and high risk.

-Those who have a low risk of recurrence may not need any chemotherapy and may be able to take hormone therapy as follow-up treatment after surgery.
-Those in the intermediate to high-risk categories may need chemotherapy as well as hormone therapy to further reduce a risk of recurrence.
+Those who have a low risk of recurrence may not need any chemotherapy but may be offered hormone therapy as a follow-up treatment after surgery.
+Those in the intermediate to high-risk categories may be offered chemotherapy as well as hormone therapy to further reduce a risk of recurrence.
 There are many other factors such as age, tumor grade, hormone receptor status, etc. that will be considered by your oncologist before a treatment plan will be put together, but research has shown that results from the Oncotype DX test are a very strong predictor for recurrence.